Associate Professor, Department of Computer Science, LUMS

 ArXiv (2020)

-This document presents a simpler proof showcasing the NP-hardness of Familial Graph Compression.
+We present a simpler proof of the NP-hardness of the Familial Graph Compression problem.

 2020 American Control Conference (ACC) (2020)